-6) Set 12/24 Hours Mode: Write to the clock setting register to select the hours counting mode required.
+6) Set 12-hour mode: Write 0 to data bit 0 of the clock setting register.

 7) Load Real-Time Registers: All time registers (including Leap Years and AM/PM bit) may now be loaded in any order.
 Note that when writing to the clock setting register to set up Leap Years and AM/PM, the Hours Mode bit must not be altered from the value programmed in step 5.